CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 SQS FIFO will not work here as they cannot sustain thousands of messages per second.
 SNS cannot be used for data streaming.
 Lambda isn't meant to retain data.
 Kinesis is the right answer here, with providing a partition key in our message we can guarantee ordering for a specific sensor, even if our stream is sharded

+## Concepts

+### Data Producer – An application that typically emits data records as they are generated to a Kinesis data stream.
+Data producers assign partition keys to records.
+Partition keys ultimately determine which shard ingests the data record for a data stream.
+### Data Consumer – A distributed Kinesis application or AWS service retrieving data from all shards in a stream as it is generated.
+Most data consumers are retrieving the most recent data in a shard, enabling real-time analytics or handling of data.
+### Data Stream – A logical grouping of shards.
+There are no bounds on the number of shards within a data stream.
+A data stream will retain data for 24 hours, or up to 7 days when extended retention is enabled.
+### Shard – The base throughput unit of a Kinesis data stream.
+A shard is an append-only log and a unit of streaming capability.
+A shard contains an ordered sequence of records ordered by arrival time.
+Add or remove shards from your stream dynamically as your data throughput changes.
+One shard can ingest up to 1000 data records per second, or 1MB/sec.
+Add more shards to increase your ingestion capability.
+When consumers use enhanced fan-out, one shard provides 1MB/sec data input and 2MB/sec data output for each data consumer registered to use enhanced fan-out.
+When consumers do not use enhanced fan-out, a shard provides 1MB/sec of input and 2MB/sec of data output, and this output is shared with any consumer not using enhanced fan-out.
+You will specify the number of shards needed when you create a stream and can change the quantity at any time.
+### Data Record
+A record is the unit of data stored in a Kinesis stream.
+A record is composed of a sequence number, partition key, and data blob.
+A data blob is the data of interest your data producer adds to a stream.
+The maximum size of a data blob is 1 MB.
+### Partition Key
+A partition key is typically a meaningful identifier, such as a user ID or timestamp.
+It is specified by your data producer while putting data into a Kinesis data stream, and useful for consumers as they can use the partition key to replay or build a history associated with the partition key.
+The partition key is also used to segregate and route data records to different shards of a stream.
+### Sequence Number
+A sequence number is a unique identifier for each data record.
+Sequence number is assigned by Kinesis Data Streams when a data producer calls PutRecord or PutRecords API to add data to a Kinesis data stream.

+## Monitoring
+You can monitor shard-level metrics in Kinesis Data Streams.
+You can monitor your data streams in Amazon Kinesis Data Streams using CloudWatch, Kinesis Agent, Kinesis libraries.
+Log API calls with CloudTrail.

+## Kinesis firehose
+You can specify a batch size or batch interval to control how quickly data is uploaded to destinations.
+Additionally, you can specify if data should be compressed.

+You can configure Kinesis Data Firehose to prepare your streaming data before it is loaded to data stores.
+Kinesis Data Firehose provides pre-built Lambda blueprints for converting common data sources such as Apache logs and system logs to JSON and CSV formats.
+You can use these pre-built blueprints without any change, or customize them further, or write your own custom functions.

 # BeanStalk
 When you create an AWS Elastic Beanstalk environment, you can specify an Amazon Machine Image (AMI) to use instead of the standard Elastic Beanstalk AMI included in your platform version.
 A custom AMI can improve provisioning times when instances are launched in your environment if you need to install a lot of software that isn't included in the standard AMIs.
 Read more here: https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.customenv.html